Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Abstract

 \section{Abstract}

 We consider geometric problems on planar $n^2$-point sets in the congested clique model.
 Initially, each node in the $n$-clique network holds a batch of $n$ distinct points in the Euclidean plane given by $O(\log n)$-bit coordinates.
 In each round, each node can send a distinct $O(\log n)$-bit message to each other node in the clique and perform unlimited local computations.
 We show that the convex hull of the input $n^2$-point set can be constructed in $O(\min\{ h,\log n\})$ rounds, where $h$ is the size of the hull, on the congested clique.
-We also show that a triangulation of the input $n^2$-point set can be constructed in $O(\log^2n)$ rounds on the congested clique. \keywords{convex hull, triangulation, distributed algorithms, the congested clique model}
+We also show that a triangulation of the input $n^2$-point set can be constructed in $O(\log^2n)$ rounds on the congested clique.
+Finally, we demonstrate that the Voronoi diagram of $n^2$ points with $O(\log n)$-bit coordinates drawn uniformly at random from a unit square can be computed within the square with high probability in $O(1)$ rounds on the congested clique.